 BUY CANDY BEAR PATTERN, £4.32 ON ETSY NOW

 The Candy Bear knitting pattern includes instructions for making this sweet little dungarees and stripy top too.
 This version of the pattern is knitted in the round.
-If you’d prefer the ‘back and forth’ version made on 2 needles, you can buy it here.
-There are lots of step by step photos and info as well as links for all the knitting techniques and supplies you’ll need.
-Basic knitting stitches and very easy eyes make this suitable for a beginner.
-There are patterns to make more clothes for Candy Bear here.
+If you’d prefer the ‘back and forth’ version made on 2 needles you can buy it here.
+There are lots of step-by-step photos and info as well as links for all the knitting techniques and supplies you’ll need.

 A few knitting and pattern notes…

-All of the Mary Janes Tearoom patterns are available to be worked ‘flat and seamed’ and some are also available to be worked ‘in the round’.
+All of the Mary Janes Tearoom patterns are available to be worked ‘flat and seamed’, and some are also available to be worked ‘in the round’.

-You will need to install Adobe Reader to open any PDF knitting pattern which is FREE and can be found here
+You will need to install Adobe Reader to open any PDF knitting pattern which is FREE and can be found here.

-Detailed information is provided about all original yarns used and amounts required should you need or wish to to substitute yarns.
+Detailed information is provided about all original yarns used and amounts required should you need or wish to substitute yarns.

-The patterns use basic stitches including Knit, Purl, k2tog, skpo, kfb, m1L/m1R, ssk,
+The patterns use basic stitches including Knit, Purl, k2tog, skpo, kfb, m1L/m1R, ssk.

-Patterns are worked ‘back and forth’ using 2 single pointed knitting needles or ‘in the round’ using dpns/circular needles according to the information in individual listings
+Patterns are worked ‘back and forth’ using 2 single-pointed knitting needles or ‘in the round’ using dpns/circular needles according to the information in individual listings.

 Some of the patterns include simple colourwork techniques in the form of intarsia, fair isle or duplicate stitch.
 In this case, colour charts are included which are designed to be easy to follow and complete successfully, although you will need to have a basic understanding of reading a chart.